 Pulled meat in a slow cooker/pressure cooker:

-You’ll love how this turns out, and is perfect for babies especially as it just falls apart, is easy to chew, and remains really moist.
-You can pile up shredded slow cooked meat on the high chair tray to make it easy for your baby to grab onto it with their finger.
-Of course, you can also mix it into a sauce, or puree textured food, like mashed avocado, salsa, or yogurt.
+You’ll love how this turns out, and it’s perfect for babies because it just falls apart, is easy to chew, and stays really moist.
+You can pile up shredded slow cooked meat on the high chair tray to make it easy for your baby to grab onto it with their fingers.
+Of course, you can also mix it into a sauce, or a purée like mashed avocado, salsa, or yogurt.

-If you want super flavourful tender meat, this is a great way to go, especially if you have more time on your hands to dedicate to this.
-Here’s a great link to show you how to do so.
+If you want super flavorful, tender meat, this is a great way to go – especially if you have more time on your hands to dedicate to this.
+Here’s a great link to show you how to do this.